 WHERE: Linekona Main Gallery, 1111 Victoria Street, Honolulu HI 96813

 ART CREATION EVENTS

-This exhibition will challenge artists living and working in the islands to create art on-site at pre-determined locations over a period of 3 days.
-The locations will be enriched by having local cultural practioners share some mo’olelo about the particular location to prime the minds of the painters and then, they will go out to paint, draw, sculpt, etc… during the sessions.
-For example, in O’ahu, we will have groups painting in Waikiki following a historical walking tour, another group will meet on the Windward and a third on the West side of the island.
-We want to have at least one group/event on Kauai, Maui, Molokai, Lanai, and the Big Island.
-The outdoor onsite art events and resulting exhibit will be open to all artists living in Hawai’i.
-The hope is that this will capture the sense of place as seen through the eyes of the artists and perhaps display a sense of the island aesthetic of wahi pana for landscape and portraiture from Hawai’i.
+This exhibition challenged artists living and working in the islands to create art on-site at a handfull of pre-determined locations over a period of 3 days.
+The locations were enriched by having local cultural practioners share some mo’olelo about the particular location to prime the minds of the painters and then, they went out to paint, draw, sculpt, etc… during the creation days.
+For example, in O’ahu, we had groups painting in Waikiki following a historical walking tour, the largest census of painters met at Kawainui on the Windward side, and a significant number of artists were inspired by the West side of the island.
+A few went to Kea`iwa Heiau in Aiea, and Thomas Square in Honolulu.
+We offered locations on Kauai, Maui, Molokai, Lanai, and the Big Island, and despite the difficulties of mailing work, we were fortunate to add very talented contributing artists from Hawaii’s Big Island and Maui.
+The goal of the display was to capture the sense of place as seen through the eyes of the artists and perhaps display the island aesthetic.

 INCLUDING THE PUBLIC IN OUR INTERACTIVE EXHIBIT